MattLaraia/AutomationOfWorkTasks/README.md

-# DailyHofsraCovidFormAutofill
+# DoubleCheckPayments
-This program can be used to autofill a student's daily covid form if they are not sick.
+This program can be used to check over work log sheets to ensure that the recorded payments are correct.
-This program can be used in the Task Manager for Windows.
-(Add a how to here)